WJGardnerJr/An-Example-of-Data-Science-in-R/README.md

-# COP4020-Alternative-Language-Project-in-R
+# An-Example-of-Data-Science-in-R
 ## Notes on Running this Code
-### Per a conversation with Krishna, this code has been written as follows and in two ways:
+### This code has been written as follows and in two ways:
 - (i) this code can run as-is in a terminal, whereby all uncommented functions are non-interactive and the code runs with hard-coded additions/changes/deletions and
 - (ii) this code can be run interactively, requiring a local R environment and Rscript, whereby running Rscript.exe and the file is done as discussed in the section below.